Last Updated on January 30, 2026 by George Pavlopoulos

 Do I need to pay extra for luggage in a Vaporetto?

-Do children pay in Venice Vaporettos?
+Do children pay for Venice Vaporettos?

 Are there pickpockets in the Vaporettos?